How to Thrive with Solo Parenting Challenges as a Police Wife

 I remember the first day Rick worked after I had Maverick, our first son, I decided to give Maverick a bath and he pooped all over the side of the tub and it was a disaster.
 He was just one month and a tiny slippery little guy.
 He had never done that before and of course it happened while I was as alone.
 Family would visit and help us, but there were things I’d tell them that I knew I needed to learn to do on my own without their help.
 We lived on a third floor apartment.
 I had to learn how to get myself, Maverick, and our groceries up the stairs, how to get me, Maverick and the stroller up and down the stairs all by myself.
 I needed to learn to cook and get household things done while I was alone with Maverick.
 How to leave the house alone.
 I got that done.
 One kid and two arms was doable.
 I had to get used to single parenting or solo parenting as a police wife.

-Still many years later now that my boys are ages 5 and 7, I regularly go solo to kid’s parties or sporting events on the weekends or holiday parties.
+Still many years later now that my boys are ages 7 and 9, I regularly go solo to kid’s parties or sporting events on the weekends or holiday parties.
 I often fill my solo parenting days with fun activities we can do as a family.
 Check out my free printable with ideas here.
 I just went to a pool party for my son’s jiujitsu class where I was the only mom in the pool for the first hour.
 The other mom’s children were strong swimmers.
-Leonidas, my newly 5 year old, has just learned to swim.
+Leonidas, my (then) 5 year old, has just learned to swim.
 I needed to be right by his side.
 Without Rick there, I felt alone as the other moms were socializing outside the pool.
 I reminded myself that my husband is a police officer.
-I make sacrifices because of that.
-I find pride in that rather than resentment.

 One more story to help you feel less alone on one of those solo parenting challenge days..